aleks-fofanov/terraform-gitlab-runner-aws-spot/README.md

   - This module is designed to work with `Amazon Linux 2` AMIs. **Other Linux distros most likely won't work!**

 **Security considerations**:
-  - `SSM Session Manager` is a preferred way of accessing manager instance as it provides centralized access control, full audit and activity logging
+  - `SSM Session Manager` is a recommended way of accessing manager instance as it provides centralized access control, full audit and activity logging
   - Consider limiting self-hosted runners to private and internal repositories as running CI/CD pipelines for public repositories on your infrastructure introduce additional attack surface
   - Consider dedicating a separate VPC, subnets and AWS (sub)account for Gitlab Runners to reduce blast radius and